 The increased intra-articular pressure during the inflammatory reaction can also decrease perfusion of the epiphysis, leading to avascular necrosis.
 Long-term, untreated septic arthritis can lead to joint fibrosis, bony alkalosis, bone destruction, and joint deformity.

 With appropriate treatment, patients generally have good outcomes.
 Possible complications of septic arthritis include contracture, growth disturbance, and avascular necrosis.
+Patients who have recovered from septic arthritis should be monitored radiographically for sequelae of infection, particularly in cases of septic arthritis of the hip.

 Transient synovitis is self-limited inflammation of the synovium.
 It can occur in any large joint, however it most commonly occurs in the hip.